 An introduction to the mechanical response of structural dynamics.
 Analytic and numerical techniques will be presented for solutions to single- and multiple-degree-of-freedom systems, simple harmonic motion, damped and free vibration, as well as continuous systems.
-Other topics to be covered will include the methods of energy and Lagrange. prerequisite: ENGR 2110. offered: Semester I.
+PREREQUISITE: ENGR 2110, MATH 3100.
+COREQUISITE: ENGR 3030.
+OFFERED: Sem.
+I.